serverlessworkflow/specification/specification.md

 and repeat execution must halt.

 An alternative way to limit repeat executions is via the `stopOnEvents` property.
-It contains a list of one or more defined consumed workflow events (referened by the unique event name).
+It contains a list of one or more defined consumed workflow events (referenced by the unique event name).
 When `stopOnEvents` is defined, SubFlow will repeat execution until one of the defined events is consumed, or until the max property count is reached.

 #### Start Definition